Supplemental Instruction (SI)

 - Fight procrastination by structuring regular study time for a course

-To request a tutor students should complete the online Content Area Tutoring Request Form.
+To request a tutor students should complete the online the Content Area Tutoring Request Form.

 Once students submit the request, they will be contacted via email by the appropriate tutor within 48 hours to schedule the initial tutoring appointment.
 The message from the tutor will ask what the student would like to cover during tutoring sessions and offer several options for meeting dates and times.

 In rare cases the ASC may be unable to find a tutor for a particular course.
 When this occurs, the student requesting the tutor will be notified and is encouraged to use the instructor’s office hours to review course content.
 In addition, students can work with an ASC staff member to explore effective study strategies and create study plans.

 - Know what they want to cover.
 Bring pertinent texts, notes, assignments and--most of all--your questions.
 The more specific your purpose, the more on target a tutor can be.